 - People who set their wing at too much angle.

 The first group of people are simply wrong.
 Perhaps it’s because they are thinking in terms of increasing downforce rather than reducing drag.
 Lots of things that reduce drag also generate downforce as a byproduct.
 Airdams, splitters, and spoilers have all been proven to reduce drag.
 And they increase downforce as well.
 I haven’t tried a flat underbody and diffuser yet, but when I do, those will surely reduce drag and add downforce as well.
+If you don’t believe me, believe Kyle Forster.

 The second group of people probably don’t understand that most wings work in a very narrow range of angle.
 The shape of the roof, and the location of the wing, both play a large role in the angle the wing.
 Whenever I walk the pits I have to bite my tongue.
 I see a lot of wings with too much angle.
 I’ve never seen a wing with too little.